stefanjuang/Project-X-Spectrum-4202024/README.md

 The two models can take up to ~11 G of RAM.

 ## Output
+For the user post we input: "Everything that irritates us about others can lead us to an understanding of ourselves."

+Keywords Extracted: "Understanding of others OR ourselves"

+<img src="./Logo/sample_output.png" alt="Spectrum" width="800" height="480">

 In the output plot, we can see where our input post is relative to a batch of platform posts.

 In addition, we see that the left shows a spike of zero distance posts.
 (Most, if not all, of these are spam - where the vector distance distribution is differ from the rest of the platform posts)
-<img src="./Logo/sample_output.png" alt="Spectrum" width="800" height="480">

 ## Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 Please ensure to update tests as appropriate.